 International Literacy Day, celebrated annually on the 8th of September, is an opportunity to highlight improvements in literacy and reflect on the existing challenges.

-This year’s United Nation’s theme is ‘.’
+This year’s United Nation’s theme is ‘Literacy and Skills Development.’
 Although there has been significant progress over the years, today there are still many literacy challenges existing in our respective nations.
 This year's theme explores integrated approaches that simultaneously support the development of literacy and skills, to ultimately improve people’s lives and work and contribute to equitable and sustainable societies.

-We, at the , will focus on the aspect of Financial Literacy and how important it is as it relates to employment, careers, your everyday lifestyle and ultimately your financial future at a later stage in your life.
+We, at the Trinidad and Tobago Securities and Exchange Commission, will focus on the aspect of Financial Literacy and how important it is as it relates to employment, careers, your everyday lifestyle and ultimately your financial future at a later stage in your life.

 Are you holding yourself back from Financial Freedom?
 There are several steps towards achieving your financial freedom.
 Here are some tips to get you started.